erabhi95/Swiggy-Sales-Data-Analysis-Using-MySQL/README.md

 - **Bangalore** has the highest number of restaurants.
 - **North Indian, Chinese** is the most common cuisine among the restaurants.
 - **Average rating** of restaurants in **Bangalore is 4.1** and in **Ahmedabad is 4**.
-- Below are the **Top 5 restaurants providing highest number of categories** **Imperial Restaurant, Asha Sweet Center, Hotel Empire, Udupi Palace, Angat 22 - The Restaurant & Banquet**
+- Following are the **Top 5 restaurants providing highest number of categories** :
+  **Imperial Restaurant, Asha Sweet Center, Hotel Empire, Udupi Palace, Angat 22 - The Restaurant & Banquet**

 ### Recommendations